Ocimum labiatum, the Pink Sage, is an attractive plant that produces masses of pink or mauve flowers from early summer till late autumn.

 - A good choice for an informal border or mass planted as a ‘taller’ groundcover.

 - It is equally at home in full sun or semi-shade.

-- Once established it is surprisingly frost and drought hardy.
+- Once established it is surprisingly frost hardy and water-wise.

 - Plant in well composted soil.